w3c/webextensions/proposals/sidepanel_events.md

 - `chrome.sidePanel.onOpened`
 - `chrome.sidePanel.onClosed`

-These events aim to provide developers with better control and management of the side panel's lifecycle, enabling more efficient resource allocation and improved user experience.
-By implementing these events, developers can:
+These events aim to provide developers with better control and management of the side panel's lifecycle.
-- **Monitor Side Panel Activity**: Track when the side panel is opened or closed to optimize performance and resource usage.
-- **Enhance User Interactions**: Create more responsive and dynamic extensions that react to the side panel's state changes.
-- **Improve Extension Functionality**: Allow extensions to perform specific actions when the side panel is opened or closed, such as saving state or cleaning up resources.

 #### Use Cases